Finding the market research sweet spot for financial services

 "Double-blind" market research

-Another advantage of creating a panel of advisors, home office decision-makers, or other hard-to-reach groups is that Bellomy hosts and maintains the panel.
+Another advantage of creating a community of advisors, home office decision-makers, or other hard-to-reach groups is that Bellomy hosts and maintains the community.
 This gives our clients the option not to be revealed as the study sponsor, and in turn, panel members are not revealed to our clients.
 This "double-blind" approach has several advantages:

 - We can pay incentives to panelists to reward them for participation and keep them engaged.
 In many branded financial services research, the sponsor cannot directly compensate participants.
 However, since Bellomy operates the panel, we can provide incentives.